-- (1) The States shall make standing orders to give effect to this Law and to regulate their proceedings and business and the conduct of elected members. - (2) Standing orders made under paragraph (1) shall - (a) establish a Privileges and Procedures Committee; - (b) require the States to appoint an elected member, who is neither a Minister or Assistant Minister, to be its chairman; - (c) require the States to appoint to be members of such Committee -
+- (1) The States shall make standing orders to give effect to this Law and to regulate their proceedings and business and the conduct of elected members. - (2) Standing orders made under paragraph (1) shall - (a) establish a Privileges and Procedures Committee; - (b) require the States to appoint an elected member, who is neither a Minister or Assistant Minister, to be its chairman; - (c) require the States to appoint to be members of such Committee - (i) 4 elected members who are not Ministers or Assistant Ministers, and - (ii) 2 elected members who are Ministers or Assistant Ministers; - (d) state the terms of reference of such Committee. - (3) Standing orders made under paragraph (1) shall - (a) establish a Public Accounts Committee; - (b) require the States to appoint an elected member who is not a Minister or an Assistant Minister to be chairman of such committee; - (c) require the States to appoint at least 4 persons to be members of such Committee of whom - (i) 50% shall be elected members, who are not Ministers or Assistant Ministers, and - (ii) 50% shall be persons who are not members of the States; - (d) state the terms of reference of such Committee. - (3A) Standing orders made under paragraph (1) shall - - (a) establish a Planning Committee; - (b) require the States to appoint an elected member, who is not a Minister, to be its chairman; and - (c) require the States to appoint to be members of that Panel at least 3 and no more than 9 elected members who are not Ministers.65 - (4) Standing orders made under paragraph (1) shall make provision for scrutiny, which shall include provision for the agreement of a code of practice for engagement, for the purposes of scrutiny, between elected members conducting scrutiny and Ministers and Assistant Ministers.66 - (5) Standing orders made under paragraph (1) - (a) shall include provision requiring minutes of decisions of the States to be taken and kept; and - (b) shall include provision requiring written transcripts of proceedings of the States to be prepared and kept. - (6) Standing orders made under paragraph (1) may establish committees of inquiry, whose members may or may not be members of the States. - (7) Standing orders made under paragraph (1) may, but not by way of limitation - (a) prescribe anything that shall or may be prescribed under this Law;

-- (i) 4 elected members who are not Ministers or Assistant Ministers, and - (ii) 2 elected members who are Ministers or Assistant Ministers; - (d) state the terms of reference of such Committee. - (3) Standing orders made under paragraph (1) shall - (a) establish a Public Accounts Committee; - (b) require the States to appoint an elected member who is not a Minister or an Assistant Minister to be chairman of such committee: - (c) require the States to appoint at least 4 persons to be members of such Committee of whom - (i) 50% shall be elected members, who are not Ministers or Assistant Ministers, and - (ii) 50% shall be persons who are not members of the States; - (d) state the terms of reference of such Committee. - (4) Standing orders made under paragraph (1) shall - (a) establish 2 or more Scrutiny Panels; - (b) provide for the States to appoint as the Chairman and members of a Scrutiny Panel elected members who are not Ministers or Assistant Ministers. - (5) Standing orders made under paragraph (1) - (a) shall include provision requiring minutes of decisions of the States to be taken and kept; and - (b) shall include provision requiring written transcripts of proceedings of the States to be prepared and kept. - (6) Standing orders made under paragraph (1) may establish committees of inquiry, whose members may or may not be members of the States. - (7) Standing orders made under paragraph (1) may, but not by way of limitation - (a) prescribe anything that shall or may be prescribed under this Law; - (b) establish committees in addition to the committees described in the foregoing paragraphs; - (c) establish the procedure for any appointment or dismissal under this Law or standing orders; - (d) restrict the eligibility of an elected member for any appointment under this Law or standing orders; - (e) regulate the entry of strangers to and require the withdrawal of strangers from the precincts of the States. - (8) Notwithstanding Article 3(1) of the Official Publications (Jersey) Law 196039, the Greffier of the States shall not be required to publish in the Jersey Gazette a notice relating to the passing of standing orders. - (9) In this Article "Minister" includes the Chief Minister.
+- (b) establish committees in addition to the committees described in the foregoing paragraphs; - (c) establish the procedure for any appointment or dismissal under this Law or standing orders; - (d) restrict the eligibility of an elected member for any appointment under this Law or standing orders; - (e) regulate the entry of strangers to and require the withdrawal of strangers from the precincts of the States. - (8) Notwithstanding Article 3(1) of the Official Publications (Jersey) Law 1960, the Greffier of the States shall not be required to publish in the Jersey Gazette a notice relating to the passing of standing orders. - (9) In this Article "Minister" includes the Chief Minister.